 As a Humboldt Professor in Bonn, Schmucker would help to set up a centre for fundamental research in neuroscience.
 In cooperation with existing research institutes, the city of Bonn would thus assume a prominent position in German neuroscience.

-Dietmar Schmucker has been selected for the Humboldt Professorship and will now embark on appointment negotiations with the German university that nominated her.
+Dietmar Schmucker has been selected for the Humboldt Professorship and will now embark on appointment negotiations with the German university that nominated him.
 If the negotiations succeed, the award will be conferred in May 2019.

 Nominating University: University of Bonn